qalle2/nes-util/README.md

 ## nesgenie_6to8.py
 Convert a 6-letter NES Game Genie code into 8 letters using the iNES ROM file (.nes).
 Args: file code

+## nesgenie_cpuaddr.py
+Convert an NES PRG ROM address into possible CPU addresses for the Game Genie, using the iNES ROM file (.nes).
+Args: file address_in_hexadecimal

 ## nesgenie_prgaddr.py
 Find the PRG ROM addresses affected by an NES Game Genie code in an iNES ROM file (.nes).
 Args: file code